 Sebum is the oil than your skin secretes that, when in excess, can clog up pores and cause acne.

 The treatment of hormonal acne can be complex, and you need to focus on a variety of factors and different hormones if you want your skin to become as clear as possible.
 The hormones you should mainly focus on with the treatment of hormonal acne, especially related to PCOS/PCOD, are insulin, testosterone, oestrogen, and cortisol.

 Here is a short outline of what you need to do to help you balance each of these hormones as part of your treatment plan:

 Insulin and Hormonal Acne

-High insulin levels cause a lot of PCOS symptoms, such as hormonal acne and hair loss.
+High insulin levels cause a lot of PCOD/PCOS symptoms, such as hormonal acne and hair loss.
 Some of the best things you can do to lower insulin are:

 - Reducing your intake of sugar and processed foods.
 Perhaps even consider a low-carb diet.
 Carbohydrates and sugar are converted into glucose for fuel, but when glucose levels are too high, it increases inflammation and insulin.
 The production of testosterone is also increased in the presence of high insulin, and hormonal acne is worse.
 Therefore, treatment often starts by examining your intake of these foods.

 - Ensure that you consume enough potassium, as low levels are linked to having higher insulin.
 You can find potassium in foods, such as cooked spinach, cooked broccoli, mushrooms, and avocado.

 - Have things like apple cider vinegar, cinnamon, and green tea with your meals, as they help lower the glycaemic impact of the carbohydrates and balance blood sugar levels, which ultimately, improves insulin levels.